rosettatype/hyperglot/README_database.md

 A language can refer to one or more orthographies.
 An orthography specifies the script and characters from this script used to represent the language.
 There can be multiple orthographies for the same language using the same or different scripts.
 Each entry can have these attributes which default to an empty string or list unless stated otherwise:

 - `base` (required or use `inherit`): a string of space-separated characters or combinations of characters and combining marks that are required to represent the language in common texts.
 This typically maps to a standard alphabet or syllabary for the language or an approximation of thereof.
-- `marks` (optional): combining marks needed for the glyph composition of `base`, as well as any additional combining marks required for this orthography.
-If `base` contains marks these are automatically added to `marks` and removed from `base`.
-Marks needed only for the `auxiliary` characters must not be added here, but as part of `auxiliary`.
+Note that _ideally_ these characters should be in logical order that adheres to the orthography.
 - `auxiliary` (optional): a string of space-separated characters or combinations of characters and combining marks that are not part of the standard alphabet, but appear in very common loan words or in reference literature.
 Deprecated characters can be included here too, e.g. `ş ţ` for Romanian.
+- `marks` (optional): combining marks needed for the glyph composition of `base` or `auxiliary` as well as any additional combining marks required for this orthography.
+Saving will also automatically add any marks that can be decomposed from characters in `base` or `auxiliary` to the `marks`.
+Also marks that are not part of any characters should be added here and they will be required for fonts checking such languages.
 - `autonym` (optional): the name of the language in the language itself using this orthography.
 If missing, the `autonym` defined in the parent language entry is used.
 It is expected that the `autonym` can be spelled with the orthography's `base`.
 - `inherit` (required or use `base`): the code of a language to copy the `base, auxiliary, marks, punctuation, numerals, design_note` strings from.
 In case the language has multiple orthographies, the first one for the same script is used.
 - `script` (required): English name of the main script used by the orthography, e.g. Latin, Arabic, Armenian, Cyrillic, Greek, Hebrew.
 When a language uses a combination of several scripts in conjunction each script forms its own orthography.
 It should follow ISO 15924.